Spanish State Visit to New Zealand: Day 2

 The following day, Wednesday 24th June, the King and Queen are to fly the short distance to Australia to begin a State Visit there.Filed under Spanish Royals

-Tagged Juan Carlos I, New Zealand, Prime Minister Key, Queen Sofia, Royal Ballet, State Visit.
+Tagged Juan Carlos I of Spain, New Zealand, Prime Minister Key of New Zealand, Queen Sofia of Spain, Royal Ballet, State Visit.